 The creative and imaginative talents of the children are developed through art and design activities, music and drama.
-We value the arts within Clober Primary and provide quality learning and teaching in these areas through clear and comprehensive programmes of study.
+We value the arts within Clober Primary and provide quality learning and teaching in these areas through clear and comprehensive programmes of study as well as interdisciplinary links.

 Instrumental tuition in cello and violin is offered from Primary 4, when pupils are auditioned for the instrument of their choice.
-Clarinet tuition is now also provided in Primary 6.
+Clarinet tuition is also provided in Primary 6.
 The local authority provides percussion lessons for P4 pupils.
-Primary 3 and Primary 6 and 7, children may be given the opportunity to be in the infant or senior choir and perform at local events and church services.